 How long am I eligible to receive Galesburg Promise?

-You have up to two years following your high school graduation to apply for Galesburg Promise.
+Your first application for the Galesburg Promise Scholarship is due by March 15th of the year you graduate from High School or the year following high school graduation.
 Once you are accepted as a Galesburg Promise recipient, you may apply annually for a total of three years of funding toward a degree or certificate for a maximum of 64 hours or whichever comes first.

 Is a new Galesburg Promise application required every year?